theapprenticeproject/Video_Translation/README.md

     * Detecting Source language is the common step among both API version which begins with Bhashini language detection API.
 Audio Extracted using FFMPEG & the output audio file is passed onto next step.
     * Bhashini Speech to Speech (STS) API is a core pipelined translation service which takes audio file and ouputting a new Translated audio file.
     * Muxing of the translated audio is done by overwriting(using FFMPEG) the original audio thus creating a new Translated video file with translated audio track.
-    * The final step using FFMPEG is to merge the generated subtitle file with the newly created translated video file.
+    * The final step is populating the generated subtitle file with the newly created translated video file by via the HTML field `video_preview`.

 * **v2 - Hindi Translations :** This flow involves specialized processes for translating to Hindi for a better integrated dubbing experience and can be represented as:
     * **Path I (ElevenLabs)**: